Best Phono Preamps 2024: Amazing Sound at Any Budget

 It’s one of the best budget phono preamps under $100, producing a smooth sonic performance.

-Those seeking a little more zest in their sound might find the VP29 falls short, but if you’re building a turntable rig on a shoestring, you can’t go wrong with the VP29 to get the ball rolling.
+The tonal performance of the VP29 falls short in low frequencies and overshoots in the high frequencies, but if you’re building a turntable rig on a shoestring, you can’t argue with VP29’s price to get the ball rolling.

 VIEW PRODUCT ON AMAZON